 Triazolam addiction treatment is an important step in overcoming the addiction to triazolam.
 The medication is extremely addicting, and users may not know the extent of their addiction until they run out of their prescription or decide to stop taking the medication.

-If you believe you or someone you love needs help finding triazolam addiction treatment, call the free national referral hotline at 1-800-928-9139 in order to find help.
+If you believe you or someone you love needs help finding triazolam addiction treatment, call the free national referral hotline at 1-888-287-0471 Who Answers? in order to find help.
 It is always confidential, private and secure.

 Triazolam is a controlled medication that can only be refilled so many times in a given time period.